 You can’t prevent every bad thing from happening, but preparing for some of the most likely scenarios can mean the difference between success and failure.

 One area of project planning that’s easy to overlook is communication in project management.
 What tools are you going to use?
 Email, text messaging, a chat service, or some combination of things?
-Make sure everyone on the team understands what’s expected and can use the technology you’ve selected.
+Make sure everyone on the team understands what’s expected and use project collaboration tools to communicate between teams.

 The method of communication is important, but don’t neglect the content!
 Make sure to set clear expectations and guidelines on the kinds of information that need to be communicated.
 It doesn’t hurt to set standards for the tone and level of formality expected among team members, and with clients and stakeholders.
 As they say, “there’s no such thing as overcommunication.”

-If you take time during project planning to create a good schedule, your project will go much more smoothly.
+If you take time during project planning to create a good schedule, use a proper project scheduling tool that helps your project go much more smoothly.
 Team members can look to the schedule as a resource and guide, which gives individuals autonomy while keeping everyone accountable to the same goals.

 7. Quality control